aristanetworks/ansible-cvp/README.md

 A dedicated repository is available for step by step examples on [ansible-cvp-toi](https://github.com/arista-netdevops-community/ansible-cvp-avd-toi).

-A [complete end to end demo](https://github.com/arista-netdevops-community/ansible-avd-cloudvision-demo) using [Arista Validated Design collection](https://github.com/aristanetworks/ansible-avd) and CloudVision modules is available as an example.
+A [complete end to end demo](https://github.com/arista-netdevops-community/ansible-avd-cloudvision-demo) using [Arista AVD Ansible collection](https://avd.arista.com) and CloudVision modules is available as an example.

 Another [demonstration repository](https://github.com/arista-netdevops-community/atd-avd) is available to play with Arista Test Drive.
 Please reach out to your favorite SE for getting access to such instance.